yuchenyang83/Data_and_Code_tLME_dropout/README.md

 	(4) 'LMMmissingSEM.R' main script for fitting the LME model with with non-ignorable dropout;
 	(5) 'computer.pvi.R' calculate the probability of dropout for each subject at each time point;
 	(6) 'multiplot.R'  main script for combining multiple plots by ggplot2 package;
-	(7) 'functionR' that can assist for fitting the LME and tLME models with non-ignorable dropout.
+	(7) 'analyze_realdata_AIDSR.R' that can assist for fitting the LME and tLME models with non-ignorable dropout.

-'./Function/simulation'
+'./function/simulation'
 	subfolder collects functions for maximum likelihood (ML) estimation for LME and tLME models with non-ignorable dropout in the simulation study, including

 	(1) 'tLMMmissingSEM.R' main script for fitting the tLME model with non-ignorable dropout;
 	(2) 'LMMmissingSEM.R' main script for fitting the LME model with with non-ignorable dropout;
-	(3) 'functionR' that can assist for fitting the LME and tLME models with non-ignorable dropout
+	(3) 'simulate_dropout_study.R' that can assist for fitting the LME and tLME models with non-ignorable dropout

-'./Function/fixed_alpha'
+'./function/fixed_alpha'
 	subfolder collects functions for maximum likelihood (ML) estimation for LME and tLME models with non-ignorable dropout in the sensitivity analysis, including

 	(1) 'tLMMmissingSEM.R' main script for fitting the tLME model with non-ignorable dropout;
 	(2) 'LMMmissingSEM.R' main script for fitting the LME model with with non-ignorable dropout;
-	(3) 'functionR' that can assist for fitting the LME and tLME models with non-ignorable dropout
+	(3) 'run_sensitivity_analysis.R' that can assist for fitting the LME and tLME models with non-ignorable dropout

 #### Subfolder: ./Code ####